-Asthma is a disease that affects your lungs.
-It causes repeated episodes of wheezing, breathlessness, chest tightness, and nighttime or early morning coughing.
-Asthma can be controlled by taking medicine and avoiding the triggers that can cause an attack. - Centers for Disease Control and Prevention
+Asthma can be controlled by taking medicine and avoiding the triggers that can cause an attack.

 People with asthma can lead healthy lives, and the Vermont Department of Health is committed to helping make this possible.

-If you or someone you know has asthma, please explore this website for tools and information, including:
+If you or someone you know has asthma, these tools and resources can help:

 - How to live with asthma